-- 1. deliver a 3-4 minute contribution during the PM1 group presentation; - 2. create and apply supporting PPT slides which will visually support your part of the group presentation.
+- 1. deliver a 3-4 minute contribution during the PM1 group presentation; - 2. create and apply supporting PPT slides which will visually support this part of the group presentation.

 The module is delivered as a weekly 90 minute tutorial/training.
-Students are strongly recommended to attend class, prepare for class, and participate actively in class.
+Students are strongly recommended to attend, prepare, and participate actively in class.
 The lectures are highly interactive.
 Students share their intercultural views, practice communication skills, give feedback to each other, learn from one another and become confident intercultural communicators.